ricardojmmaia/private-dga-detection/README.md

-# private-dga-detection
-An End-to-End Framework for Private DGA Detection as a Service
+# An End-to-End Framework for Private DGA Detection as a Service